Koundinya-Git/omni-dashboard/README.md

 ---

 ### 2.3 System Telemetry & Dynamic VRAM Purging (Crash Prevention)
 Running Artificial Intelligence locally requires RAM (Memory) and VRAM (Video Memory on your Graphics Card).
+And, uhh,well, both of those are, let's just say, not in a good market lol, so yeah, managing them is quite necessary if you don't got pockets as deep as the Mariana Trench hehe.

 * **High-Frequency Diagnostics:** The app constantly monitors your computer's physical memory health to ensure it isn't overheating or crashing.
 * **Dynamic VRAM Purging:** If you switch from a writing AI (like `llama3.2`) to a coding AI (like `qwen2.5-coder`), your computer will normally crash because it can't hold both in memory.
 Omni-Core actively intervenes.
 The instant you switch, it sends a kill-signal to the old AI model, flushing it out of your graphics card completely to make room for the new one.